AnitaMF/integrated_metagenomics_analysis/README.md

 ##  Project Introduction

 Metagenomics is a powerful approach for studying the genetic material (DNA) recovered directly from environmental samples.
 Unlike traditional microbiology, which relies on culturing organisms in the lab, metagenomics allows researchers to analyze the entire community of microorganisms in a given environment.
-This approach provides insights into the diversity, composition, and functional potential of microbial communities, which are crucial for understanding ecosystems, human health, agriculture, and biotechnology.
+This approach provides insights into the [diversity](https://bio.libretexts.org/Bookshelves/Ecology/Biodiversity_(Bynum)/7%3A_Alpha_Beta_and_Gamma_Diversity) and [composition/taxonomy](https://www.lawinsider.com/dictionary/taxonomic-composition#:~:text=Taxonomic%20composition%20means%20the%20identity,or%20within%20a%20water%20body.) of microbial communities, which are crucial for understanding ecosystems, human health, agriculture, and biotechnology.

 ## Generating data
 ![](/generating_data.PNG)